Didgerydont/fullstack-milestone/README.md

 Earn money on selling the artifacts (the site owner is the seller)

 #### User Stories
-##### Consumer
+##### As a Consumer
->As a consumer, I would like to be able to see the product I am buying with the price being immediately obvious.
+>I would like to be able to see the product I am buying with the price being immediately obvious.
 >I should be be able to click on the item to get more information about it.
 >I should be able to create an account in order to have my details saved.
 >I should be notified if someone out bids me
 >Automatic bid raising up to a preset amount if someone bids on my item.
 >Allow me to write reviews about the artifacts, only on products that I have purchased.

-##### Owner
+##### As the Owner
->As the site owner, I should have a profile page where I can manage all of the items that I currently have for sale
+>I should have a profile page where I can manage all of the items that I currently have for sale
 >I should be able to chop and change the starting price of items as well as upload multiple pictures of the item.
 >I should be able to recieve messages from my buyers if they are looking for details.
 I should only be doing this with customers
 >after they have made a bid or purchased items in order to remove time wasters.